-The results highlight a significant "Knowledge-Practice Gap."
+The results highlighted a significant "Knowledge-Practice Gap."
 While cognitive assimilation of the Exclusive Breastfeeding (EBF) recommendation is quasi-universal (95.4% of mothers identify the 6-month duration), behavioral adherence is low.
 Paradoxically, 79.2% of infants underwent early introduction of foods or fluids before the sixth month, exposing the immature gastrointestinal tract to pathogens and reducing the nutrient density of breast milk.
 The frequency of complementary meals remains suboptimal, particularly in rural areas where nearly half of the children (49.4%) receive fewer than 3 meals per day, compromising total energy intake.

 3.3 Dietary diversity and ration quality